hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 Another note of the remote repositories: I do find it useful that I can push a project to github and this kind of a backup that will outlive my current PC.
 This is nice, but we can't really consider it a real backup - because of missing media.

-### Tracking TODO items for your music project in github
+### Tracking TODO items for your music project in GitHub

-Intereseting use-case I'm currently testing is to have a "todo list", think of an small per-project issue tracker with a list of things you plan to do later.
-Once it's in Github, you can update it from anywhere (Github allows you to edit files right in the browser), so, basically, you project gets its own, private, read/write website.
+Intresting use-case I'm currently testing is to have a "todo list", think of an small per-project issue tracker with a list of things you plan to do later.
+Once it's in Github, you can update it from anywhere (GitHub allows you to edit files right in the browser), so, basically, you project gets its own, private, read/write website.
 On the go and got a cool idea?
-Now you know where to record it (don't forget to `pull` your update, though, once you are back to your DAW PC)
+Now you know where to record it (don't forget to `pull` your update, though, once you are back to your DAW PC).

-So, when we inspect this idea of "git for music" a bit closer, we can see that it does have a few viable applications.
+In conclusion, when we inspect this idea of "git for music" a bit closer, we can see that it does have a few viable applications.
 Yes, this tool is not magical, but still pretty useful!

 Thanks for reading.